Trip Details

 We can descend to Imja Khola and continue to the villages of Pangboche and Pheriche before finally approaching the Khumbu glacier.
 We can follow the glacier, first to Lobuche, a point for spectacular views of the Ama Dablam, Taweche, and other view peaks, tan a hike to Gorak Shep to take a breath.

-We also has the possibility to climb Kala Pattar [5554m] from where we can get impressive views of the Himalayan giants who literally numb your sense with breathless admiration dat the eye sees, and compensate for the lung rise - burst you took there -high.
-You will quickly realize dat it was rally worth it.
+We also have the possibility to climb Kala Pattar [5554m] from where we can get impressive views of the Himalayan giants who literally numb your sense with breathless admiration that the eye sees, and compensate for the lung rise - burst you took there -high.
+You will quickly realize that it was really worth it.
 This also includes fantastic views of the southwest side of Colossal Mountain.
 Everest.
 We can walk to Everest Base Camp at the foot of the Khumbu icefall before finally making our way back to Lukla

 So after accomplishing you're Everest Base Camp Trek and Returning to Kathmandu.
 Next, your body will retreat through the Buddhist Yoga Meditation.
 Also will get 1 hour Buddhism Philosophy Class.
 You can see the itinerary details for this program down in the itinerary sector.